divonlan/genozip/windows/readme.txt

 Options:
    -c --stdout       Send output to standard output instead of a file

+   -z --bgzip        Compress the output VCF file(s) with bgzip
+                     Note: this option is implicit if --output specifies a filename ending with .gz or .bgz
+                     Note: bgzip needs to be installed for this option to work

    -f --force        Force overwrite of the output file